 Training sources: the widest ingest set in this price range.
 Chatbase trains on URLs, PDFs, text, Notion, YouTube, and several other source types.
 This is the broadest ingestion set I've seen at the Hobby price point.
 If your knowledge base lives in Notion or you want to train on YouTube content, Chatbase handles it natively.

-Chatbase's free tier includes 50 message credits per month and one chatbot.
-One notable restriction: the free tier deletes AI agents after 14 days of inactivity.
+Chatbase's no-card preview includes 50 message credits per month and one chatbot.
+One notable restriction: the no-card preview deletes AI agents after 14 days of inactivity.
 If you're evaluating slowly — setting up a test, stepping away, coming back a week and a half later — the agent may be gone.

 This is worth testing against before committing to a paid plan.
 Most evaluation cycles take longer than 14 days.